alikiki/alikiki.github.io/drafts/compression.md

 ## Case studies

-Most of these case studies are very math-flavored, so I've marked the case studies that are particularly math-heavy with an asterisk.
+Some of these case studies are very math-flavored, so I've marked the case studies that are particularly math-heavy with an asterisk.

 ### *Cauchy sequences